-Give a gift to lend a paw
+Give a gift to change a life

 If you’re looking for a gift for a dog lover, how about giving them that knowledge that their gift will help cement the relationship between someone else and their dog?

 There’s nothing like the bond between a dog lover and their woof.

 And if your life is transformed by a waggy tail at your side and someone who is always happy and there for you – no matter what the human race are doing – then so much the better.

 Assistance dogs can do this for people.
 They give people with disabilities and medical problems independence.
 They give them courage.
 They give them belief in themselves and in their ability to cope with situations.
 They give them a reason and a “must do it, the dog needs me” to get up in the morning.
 They get them out of the house and into the world.
 They can enable family members to go out to work, or to a social gathering, knowing their loved ones are not alone.

 Assistance dogs transform the lives of those they help.